Luciano Bacheta: European Le Mans Series (2014)

 Bacheta debuted in sportscar racing in the LMP2 class of the European Le Mans Series in 2014 with Greaves, driving the No. 28 Zytek Z11SN alongside Mark Shulzhitskiy.
 He finished fourth on debut at the Red Bull Ring.
 He closed the season with fifth and a retirement at Paul Ricard and Estoril, respectively.

 Renault Sport Trophy (2015)

 Bacheta moved to the Renault Sport Trophy in 2015 with Oregon, finishing fifth overall and third in the Endurance Trophy, the latter alongside amateur driver Niccolò Nalio.

 Blancpain GT Series (2016)

 Bacheta joined HTP in the Blancpain GT Series in 2016, contesting five rounds of the Endurance Cup in the No. 85 Mercedes-AMG GT3 alongside Indy Dontje and Clemens Schmid.
 They claimed their sole points finish at the 3 Hours of Silverstone, where they finished fifth.
-Aged 26, Bacheta retired from motor racing at the end of the season to move into stunt driving.
+At the age of 26, Bacheta retired from motor racing at the end of the season to move into stunt driving.